 Methods to Clean Water Softener Resin Tank

-As you already know, that cleaning a water softener resin tank is very necessary.
+As you already know, cleaning a water softener resin tank is very necessary.
 There are two basic methods to clean up the resin tank of a water softener:

 Unplug the water softener unit:

 The first method is to unplug the unit of water softener and then unscrew the bolt to remove the resin tank.
 After that, you need to disconnect the valve of the water softener.
 At this point, you can clean the resin tank by using bleach and water before reinstalling the tank.